DJ Lloydi - Mixes for your listening pleasure

-These mixes below were put together using Traktor Scratch Pro (recorded live, using pre-programmed cue points and looping sections on the fly as I saw fit), controlled by a Hercules RMX console.
-I had a couple of years during which I was able to experiment with new DJ tech and had a spurt of enthusiasm.
-And then kids arrived 😂
+These mixes below were put together using Traktor Scratch Pro (recorded live, using pre-programmed cue points and looping sections on the fly as I saw fit), using a variety of controllers over time.
+Currently using a Kontrol S3.

 Having had twin babies arrive in December last year, there's been close to ZERO chance for me to do a mix, or even switch the DJ kit on!
 But one weekend they both slept for long enough one evening for me to get this one done.
 The tracks are not brand new - still got backlog from last year!
 Perhaps I should buy some new tunes ...
 [UPDATE] And this was the last mix I ever found time for :D

 Thinking "What would web geeks like?", this mix ended up being a mix of Daft Punk, Chemical Brothers, Trent Reznor (Social Network soundtrack) and Prodigy, as well as some old skool hip hop classics.
 In short, not my usual approach!
 Couple of little glitches (I'm not going to airbrush 'em out!), but Ssssshhhh!
 Don't tell anybody; I don't think they noticed!